Majumdar Rajiv Lochan Das

 Majumdar Rajiv Lochan Das was one of the earliest patriarchs of the extended Munshi family of Kadirpara-Chougachi.
-He was the father of Hariram Das, Ramram Das and Munshi Balaram Das, and was the first individual of the Das family (later known as the Munshis) to settle in Kadirpara (present day Kadirpara Union, Sreepur Upazila, Magura District, Bangladesh).
+He was the father of Hariram Das, Ramram Das and Munshi Balaram Das, and was the first individual of the Das family (later known as the Munshis) to settle in Kadirpara (present-day Kadirpara Union, Sreepur Upazila, Magura District, Bangladesh).

 Background

-When, following a dispute with Ballal Sen of Sena dynasty, Tilak Karkat and Jatadhar Nag belonging to Barendra Kayastha clan established a separate state in the Sahilkupa region of what was then part of Jessore, members of the Barendra Kulin line - specifically the Das, Nandy and Chaki families - joined them and settled there.
+Following a dispute with Ballal Sen of the Sena dynasty, Tilak Karkat and Jatadhar Nag of the Barendra Kayastha clan established a separate state in the Shailkupa region of Jessore.
+Members of the Barendra Kulin lineage—specifically the Das, Nandy, and Chaki families—subsequently joined them and settled in the area.
 According to Satish Chandra Mitra, the eponymous progenitor of the Das Kulin was Nardas of the Atri lineage; some sources refer to him as Narahari or Naradev Das (often mentioned as Mahatma Naradev Das).
 His descendants moved through various places due to conflict and changing circumstances, eventually settling in the Devtala area of Shailkupa.
 In time, the Nawab administration granted them the title of Majumdar.
 At Shailkupa, the Dases built a shrine dedicated to the deities of Rama and Gopal (Krishna) once served by an ascetic, while Krishnananda (also referred to as Bhabananda) of the Das family assumed the responsibilities to serve the deities.